Senth/tubeshelf/README.md

 > [!WARNING]
 > TubeShelf is in early development and subject to breaking changes.
 Expect bugs and missing features.
 Contributions and feedback are welcome!

-**TubeShelf** is a self-hosted YouTube subscription feed that gives you a clean, chronological video inbox — no algorithm, no tracking, no distractions.
+**TubeShelf** is a self-hosted YouTube subscription experience without a Google account.
+Browse your subscriptions in a clean, chronological feed—no algorithm, no tracking, just the videos you want in the order they were uploaded.

-Follow your favorite creators in a simple timeline-based feed you control.
-TubeShelf fetches videos directly from YouTube RSS feeds and presents them in order of upload, without recommendations or engagement manipulation.

 ## Features